The Town is responsible for delivering municipal water services to connected properties.

 The Thornbury WTP supplies water to The Blue Mountains, which consists of the former Town of Thornbury and the former Collingwood Township.
 The existing Thornbury WTP was originally constructed in 1977 and 1978 with the plant put into service in 1978.

-The Thornbury WTP has the following components: intake, low lift pumping facilities, 3 membrane trains, a clearwell for storage, high lift pumps, gas chlorine disinfection, a backwash wastewater system, and ultraviolet disinfection.
+The Thornbury WTP has the following components: intake, low lift pumping facilities, three membrane trains, a clearwell for storage, high lift pumps, gas chlorine disinfection, a backwash wastewater system, and ultraviolet disinfection.

-In 2008 the Thornbury WTP was upgraded to replace the existing conventional filters with microfiltration membrane units to restore the rated capacity to 13,536 m3/d.
+In 2008 the Thornbury WTP was upgraded to replace the existing conventional filters with microfiltration membrane units.

 A supplemental water supply is received from the Town of Collingwood through the Mountain Road Booster Station.